Relintai/pandemonium_engine_docs/03_usage/08_networking/03_http_client_class.md

 # HTTP client class

 `HTTPClient` provides low-level access to HTTP communication.
-For a higher-level interface, you may want to take a look at `HTTPRequest` first, which has a tutorial available `here ( doc_http_request_class )`.
+For a higher-level interface, you may want to take a look at `HTTPRequest` first.

-Warning:

-    When exporting to Android, make sure to enable the `INTERNET` permission in the Android export preset before exporting the project or using one-click deploy.
+Warning: When exporting to Android, make sure to enable the `INTERNET` permission in the Android export preset before exporting the project or using one-click deploy.
 Otherwise, network communication of any kind will be blocked by Android.

 Here's an example of using the `HTTPClient` class.
 It's just a script, so it can be run by executing:

-console GDScript

 ```
 c:\pandemonium> pandemonium -s http_test.gd